Paisabazaar app Today!

-Post Office Time Deposit Account (POTD) is one of the most well-known investment schemes offered by the India Post.
+Post Office Time Deposit Account (POTD), also known as National Savings Time Deposit Account, is one of the most well-known investment schemes offered by the India Post.
 While the scheme is open to all individuals, it is particularly popular in rural and remote areas of the country that are relatively under-banked and have limited access to investment products.

 The Indian Finance Ministry reviews the interest rates on the scheme in the beginning of every quarter of the financial year.
 The interest rate is decided based on the yield on government securities and usually has a spread over the government-sector yield.